icflorescu/trpc-transformer/README.md

 // .query(...)
 ```

-3. Add it to your tRPC client:
+2. ...and to your tRPC client:

 ```ts
 import transformer from 'trpc-transformer';